CenterForOpenScience/SHARE/ARCHITECTURE.md

 ### Identifiers

-Whenever feasible, use full URI strings to identify resources, concepts, types, and properties that may be exposed outwardly.
+Whenever feasible, use full [IRI](https://www.rfc-editor.org/rfc/rfc3987.html) strings (utf-8) to identify resources, concepts, types, and properties that may be exposed outwardly (without converting to URI or using to send requests).
 Prefer using open, standard, well-defined namespaces wherever possible ([DCAT](https://www.w3.org/TR/vocab-dcat-3/) is a good place to start; see `trove.vocab.namespaces` for others already in use).
 When app-specific concepts must be defined, use the `TROVE` namespace (`https://share.osf.io/vocab/2023/trove/`).

 A notable exception (non-URI identifier) is the "source-unique identifier" or "suid" -- essentially a two-tuple `(source, identifier)` that uniquely and persistently identifies a metadata record in a source repository.
 This `identifier` may be any string value, provided by the external source.